continuedev/continue/docs/docs/concepts/sdk.md

 ### `sdk.models`

 `sdk.models` is an instance of the `Models` class, containing many of the most commonly used LLMs or other foundation models.
-You can instantiate a model (starcoder for example) (this is too awkward rn, I know) by calling `starcoder = await sdk.models.starcoder()`.
+You can access a model (starcoder for example) like `starcoder = sdk.models.starcoder`.
 Right now, all of the models are `LLM`s, meaning that they offer the `complete` method, used like `bubble_sort_code = await starcoder.complete("# Write a bubble sort function below, in Python:\n")`.

 ### `sdk.history`